-You may sometimes find yourself wondering whether a disclosure is necessary.
+You may find yourself wondering whether a disclosure is necessary.
 To avoid legal troubles, it’s best to be proactive and disclose.

-Here's a few guidelines to help you determine when to disclose:
+Here are a few guidelines to help you determine when to disclose:

 - Disclose when you’ve been paid.
 This includes sponsorships, paid reviews, and links to products that aren’t your own (i.e. an affiliate product).

 - Disclose on each page a link is used.
 Even if you’ve previously disclosed a particular affiliate link, it’s necessary to do so again when it’s used in a different area of your site.

 - When unsure, disclose anyway.
 This won’t cause any harm, and may actually prevent legal headaches down the road.

 The main takeaway is that proactive disclosing is best.
 You should disclose whenever possible and be open about your practices from the start.

 Clear language ensures that your site's readers understand the relationship you have to affiliate sites.